 - Reports to the three major credit bureaus

 - No intro APR on purchases

 The Verdict: Will the real Black Card please stand up?
 A role call is needed in light of how slang is being manipulated to cost consumers money.
 The truth is the real Black Card that celebrities flash and rappers namedrop doesn’t even have “Black” in its name.
-That’s actually the American Express Centurion Card (American Express is a WalletHub partner), and it’s available on an invitation-only basis to extremely high-spenders.
+That’s actually the American Express Centurion Card, and it’s available on an invitation-only basis to extremely high-spenders.

 The Mastercard® Black Card merely represents an attempt to mislead consumers into overspending, using the mystique of the rich and famous as bait, like the now-discontinued Visa Black Card before it.
 That’s why Mastercard® Black is so expensive, charging a $495 annual fee, and why it offers a range of “luxury” benefits to supplement fairly mediocre purchase-based rewards.